Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

 ====================

-This page holds the documentation of global CMake variables that can be set by the clients of CPFCMake to influence it's behavior.
+This page holds the documentation of global CMake variables that can be set by the clients of CPFCMake to influence its behavior.

 Global variables and cache variables
 ------------------------------------